-I am thrilled to join the Taylor English law firm.
+I am thrilled to be a member of the Taylor English law firm.
 The firm appealed to me for many reasons, including its talented and knowledgeable team, its value proposition to clients, and its unparalleled dedication to client service.

 Bruce B. Siegal is a member of Taylor English’s Intellectual Property and Entertainment, Sports and Media Departments.
 Mr. Siegal has more than 30 years of experience as Senior Vice President and General Counsel for the Collegiate Licensing Company (CLC) and its related sports licensing entities.
-He focuses on sports brand protection and enforcement, trademark licensing, contract negotiation, marketing and business operations, helping brand owners maximize IP value thru licensing, sponsorship and endorsement agreements, and assisting licensees navigate the licensing marketplace through utilizing a vast network of industry contacts.
+He focuses on sports brand protection and enforcement, licensing, contract negotiation, marketing and business operations, helping brand owners maximize IP value thru licensing, sponsorship and endorsement agreements, and assisting licensees navigate the licensing marketplace through utilizing a vast network of industry contacts.

 As the SVP and General Counsel of CLC, Mr. Siegal oversaw all litigation matters, trademark enforcement actions, and anti-counterfeiting efforts.
 He established CLC as a founding member of CAPS, a trademark protection and enforcement alliance among CLC and the professional sports leagues such as the NFL, MLB, NBA, and NHL.
 He played an essential role in establishing and managing the CLC legal department, implementing company-wide systems, policies and risk management procedures.
 Mr. Siegal advised on issues related to contests, social media initiatives and promotions.
 Additionally, he negotiated and drafted contracts, including agency, license, and sponsorship agreements with clients, licensees, and sponsors in the collegiate business, and for related sports and entertainment clients.